Far East meets Middle East

 TripJunction.com – their new baby – is a site where travelers can book things to do in Japan with locals who offer their homes and their friendship in the languages of their guests.
 The surge in tourism in anticipation of the 2020 Tokyo Summer Olympics, and direct flights between Tel Aviv and Tokyo set to begin next March, are guiding the co-founders vision well into the future.

 “When I saw the recent tourism boom, I saw how little chance tourists have to really experience real-life, authentic and non-touristy Japan.
-I decided to create a service where people can get connected with like-minded locals who share the same interests and offer unique activities.
+I decided to create a service where people can get connected with like-minded locals who share the same interests by offering unique activities.

 On TripJunction’s site, you can sign up to enter the kitchen of a ramen soup restaurant, roll up your sleeves, watch the secret ingredients of a broth being made, and ladle it out before slurping your own bowlful.